All properties offered for rent less than 30 days require a Scottsdale license

 County

-All rental units, including vacation and short-term rentals, shall file with Maricopa County, prior to being occupied, the information required by ARS 33-1902links to external site.
+All rental units, including vacation and short-term rentals, shall file with Maricopa County, prior to being occupied, the information required by ARS 33-1902.

 It is illegal to rent a property before it is registered with the Maricopa County Assessor.